 Any member of this association in good standing who desires to resign or withdraw may do so by giving notice in writing to the Chairman/Chairwoman or Secretary/Treasurer of the association.
 The Chairman/Chairwoman shall accept or confirm said resignation immediately.

 A. If any member shall fail to pay membership dues and the same shall remain delinquent and unpaid for a period of three months, said membership can be forfeited and terminated, provided, however, that 14 days’ notice of the date of such termination shall be given to such delinquent member by the Secretary/Treasurer of the association.
 Individual exceptions must be approved by the Board.
-In the event of such termination for non-payment of dues, all of the interest of said member in and to the assets of the association shall be forfeited.
+In the event of such termination for non-payment of dues, all the interest of said member in and to the assets of the association shall be forfeited.
 Such terminated member may be reinstated upon payment of all delinquent dues and assessments, plus dues for the current quarter.

 B. A member of the association may be suspended or expelled for cause.
-Causes of such expulsion or suspension shall be: Violation of any of the By-Laws of the association or of any of its rules and regulations lawfully made by, or under authority of its Board; violation of any code or trade practice, ethics, or fair competition subscribed to by said member or established by the broadcast industry and approved by any duly authorized governmental federal authority permitting broadcast operation.
+Causes of such expulsion or suspension shall be: violation of any of the by-laws of the association or of any of its rules and regulations lawfully made by, or under authority of its Board; violation of any code or trade practice, ethics, or fair competition subscribed to by said member or established by the broadcast industry and approved by any duly authorized governmental federal authority permitting broadcast operation.
 Written charges shall be filed by any active member or officer of the association with the Board, who shall permit the member so charged a full and complete opportunity to reply thereto and explain or excuse the same.
 After such hearing, said member may be expelled or suspended by a two-thirds vote of the full Board.
-At its discretion, the Board may suspend or expel such member and in the event of suspension, all of the rights and privileges of said member shall be suspended for and during the period of time designated by the Board; or may refer the case to the membership at the next meeting of the association, which may expel the accused by a majority vote of the full voting membership.
+At its discretion, the Board may suspend or expel such member and in the event of suspension, all the rights and privileges of said member shall be suspended for and during the period designated by the Board; or may refer the case to the membership at the next meeting of the association, which may expel the accused by a majority vote of the full voting membership.